Publish 16 September 2021

 Young people with anorexia have 10 times the risk of dying.

 Not just a variation in body type, anorexia nervosa can weaken bones, resulting in fractures.
 It’s dangerous.
 Young people between the ages of 15 and 24 with anorexia have 10 times the risk of dying compared to peers of the same age.
-One in five deaths from anorexia are by suicide.
+One in five deaths from anorexia is by suicide.
 [2] Do not minimize it as a bad habit.

 Physical Signs of Anorexia Nervosa